SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

     ones assumed in the reference EAGLE model.

-In EAGLE, an entropy floor is already in use, so that the pressure of the gas is mentained high enough to prvent fragmentation of the gas.
+In EAGLE, an entropy floor is already in use, so that the pressure of the gas is maintained high enough to prevent fragmentation of the gas.
 In such a scenario, there is no need for the internal EoS described above.
 And, of course, in such a scenario, the gas can have a pressure above the floor.
 The code hence uses :math:`P = \max(P_{\rm gas}, P_{\rm floor}, P_{\rm EoS})`.